salinaria/audio-emotional-classification/README.md

 # Audio Emotional classification
-Classify a speech dataset by their emotions using some classification models
+Classify a persian speech dataset respect to their emotions using some classification models

 The dataset I used is: